akshayrao96/t4-cicd/dev-docs/design-docs/ComponentDesign.md

 - remote pipeline run is currently not implemented, hence local=False will still run using local service by default.
 - This method will first retrieve the pipeline history from the MongoDB, break and return early if the same pipeline is already and still running.
 - If the pipeline can be run, a new pipeline run record will be initialized and inserted into the MongoDB, and current pipeline status will be updated to active.
-- it will then create a DockerManager object, using the default docker engine from the user's IDE environment, and creating a shared volume with name of the following syntax `<repo_name>-<pipeline_name>-<run_number>`.
+- it will then create a DockerManager object, using the default docker engine from the user's IDE environment, and creating a shared volume with name of the following syntax `<repo_name>-<branch>-<pipeline_name>-<run_number>`.
 This will ensure the shared volume is unique within the user's IDE environment.
 - The stages for a single pipeline run will be iterated according to order.
   - for each stage, the jobs will be iterated according to order specified.
 Parallel run of job is not implemented.
   - for each job, the DockerManager `run_job()` method will be called to execute the pipeline run.
 If artifact section is present for the job, the `run_job()` method will handle upload of the artifact to the AWS S3.